 Kaitlin says

 Hello!
-You can certainly add oil if you wish!
-(I try to provide simple oil-free recipes on my site for those who enjoy that style of eating.)
+Yes, just the simple lemon juice with fresh herbs and salt.
+You can absolutely add oil if you wish!
 You could also expand the dressing with other flavors like vinegar, garlic powder, a minced garlic clove, different herbs, chives, etc.

 Brian says